 Mitsui Fudosan has established a recycling system for used fluorescent bulbs and batteries in cooperation with four subcontractors including a recycling company and a transport company.
 Used fluorescent bulbs and batteries at office buildings managed by the Mitsui Fudosan Group are recycled through this system.
 Mercury extracted from the collected used fluorescent bulbs and batteries is reused as a raw material for new fluorescent bulbs.
 Separated aluminum and glass are also reprocessed into recycled aluminum and glass to recycle everything that can be recycled.
-In fiscal 2017, 24.7 tons of used fluorescent bulbs and 7.5 tons of batteries were collected and recycled from a total of 39 buildings.

-Used fluorescent bulb and battery recycling (fiscal 2017)
+Used fluorescent bulb and battery recycling (fiscal 2018)

-Number of buildings covered for Total 39 buildings

-collections (29 in Tokyo, 10 in Kansai)

-Fluorescent bulbs: approx. 24.7

-Collection volume tons

-Batteries: approx. 7.5 tons
+Number of buildings covered for collections Fluorescent bulbs: Total 53 buildings (43 in Tokyo, 10 in Chukyo / Kansai area) Batteries: Total 52 buildings (42 in Tokyo, 10 in Chukyo / Kansai area) Collection volume Fluorescent bulbs: approx. 33.1 tons Batteries: approx. 10.1 tons